jplew/SyncDB/README.md

 ## Feedback & Bugs

 SyncDB may be a little edgy—it has not seen a broad range of use cases.
-I have used it to good effect between my machine and numerous shared hosting plans, ranging from the good (Dreamhost), the bad (HostGator), and the ugly (GoDaddy).
+There are billions of possible configurations—depending on your OS, your Wordpress configuration, your hosting company etc...—SyncDB tries to accommodate the most common ones.
+We're committed to making it as robust as possible, so if something's not working please submit an issue.

-It is presently compatible with Wordpress, but in principle it should work with Drupal, Joomla, etc...
-Right now it scrapes the wp-config.php file for database login credentials.
-All that would be required to support those other CMS's would be to modify the config file and the `sed` command accordingly.
+SyncDB is presently compatible with Wordpress, but in principle should work with Drupal, Joomla, etc...
+Right now it scrapes the wp-config.php file for database login info.
+All that would be required to support those other CMS's would be to specify the config file and `grep` it accordingly.

-Bug reports, suggestions, and pull-requests are welcome.
+Suggestions and pull-requests are welcome.

+## Disclaimer

+We accept no responsibility for any data loss suffered from the use of SyncDB.
+Use at your own risk.
+SyncDB explicitly backs up your SQL databases before making any changes, but you'll need basic familiarity with the shell in order to revert things should anything go awry.